Gravity as the Source of Curvature, not curvature as the source of gravity

 Imagine a planet whose gravitational core suddenly vanishes while its outer shell remains.

-Under PEI logic:
+Under PRI logic:

 Orbits instantly cease